-Compared to the prior criterion, debt service as a percent of revenues is a better measure for State financial management purposes, i.e., the legislature has control of both variables - revenues through the enactment of taxes and fees and debt service through the authorization of debt.
-It also reflects the State's ability to repay its debt.
+Compared to the prior criterion, debt service as a percent of revenues is a better measure for State financial management purposes, meaning the legislature has control of both variables, revenues through the enactment of taxes and fees and debt service through the authorization of debt.
+It also more accurately reflects the State's ability to repay its debt.

-The ratio of annual debt service to revenues (Table 2a) increases from 6.87% in fiscal year 2014 to a peak of 7.99% in fiscal year 2023 and decreases to 7.95% in 2024.
+The ratio of annual debt service to revenues (Table 2a) increases to a peak of 7.84% in fiscal year 2018 and decreases annually to 7.30% in 2025.